 - Students with a COE attending an English CEGEP will need to pass the English Exit Test to graduate (no change)

 - Students without a COE attending an English CEGEP will now need to pass the French Exit Exam, whereas before they wrote the English Exit Exam.
 The course content of our programs has been adjusted so that students who must write the French Exit Exam can develop their French skills to an appropriate level.

 Fixed Cap on Enrollment

 - The law sets limits on the total number of students English-language CEGEPs can enroll.
-In concrete terms, at Dawson College, this means we can enroll a maximum of 7.
-915 students, which is similar to our student population in recent years.
+In concrete terms, at Dawson College, this means we can enroll a maximum of 7,915 full time students, which is similar to our student population in recent years.

 Changes in effect as of the Winter 2024 semester

 As of Winter 2024, for programs in which the number of applications for admission is higher than the number of spaces available, priority will be given to certificate holders as follows:

 - For first choice program applications, priority will be given to certificate holders based on college-determined standards that will vary depending on the program.
 These standards might consist of, for example, a certain overall average and/or score on audition, interview, drawing test, portfolio, etc. As these standards may vary from one year to the next, they will be made public at the start of the recruitment period.
 In all programs, there will still be space to admit those without a COE.

 - For the Fall semester, for second choice program applications, admission priority will be given to certificate holders who meet the minimum requirements.
 This may result in admission to a different program or to a Springboard pathway.

 - For programs leading to an Attestation of College Studies (ACS), admissions priority will be given to certificate holders based on program-specific admission requirements.